Other Benefits

 FULL-TIME EMPLOYEES

-1. Eligible employees include full-time faculty and staff and their immediate family members, as defined below.
+- Eligible employees include full-time faculty and staff and their immediate family members.

-6. Applicants must first apply for financial aid or be determined ineligible prior to tuition remission being applied.
-Applicants receiving aid under any educational grant or aid program will receive bursar credit only for the amount of fees not paid by that program.
+- Applicants must first apply for financial aid or be determined ineligible prior to tuition remission being applied.
+Applicants receiving aid under any educational grant or aid program (does not include Tuition Freedom Scholarship) will receive bursar credit only for the amount of fees not paid by that program.
+Note: Tuition Remission and Tuition Freedom Scholarship are “last dollar”, meaning any federal, state, or private money awarded to the student will be applied first.
+Remaining eligible fees will be remitted.
+If eligible for both Tuition Remission and Tuition Freedom Scholarship, only one may be applied and the decision may not be changed during the semester.

-7. All applicants must have approval to take a course(s) from their immediate Supervisor and/or the Human Resources Department.
+- All applicants must have approval to take a course(s) from their immediate Supervisor and the Human Resources Department.

 Tuition Remission application forms are available in the Human Resources office (Room 156 in Fallerius).